tangentsoft/libtabula/README-Visual-C++.txt

 Using Nonstandard Libtabula Installations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-    The Visual Studio project files that come with Libtabula++ have
+    The Visual Studio project files that come with libtabula have
     everything set up correctly for the common case.
 The biggest
     assumption in the settings is that you're building against the
     current stable version of Connector/C, which gets installed here